uchicago-cs/cmsc22000/website/content/labs/lab5.md

 {{% /warning %}}

 # Task 0.5: A bit about `criterion`

-Let’s learn a little bit about how our testing framework of choice (`criterion`) works.
+The `libgeometry` library already includes several unit tests, which use a testing framework called [Criterion](https://github.com/Snaipe/Criterion).
+This framework is already installed on the CS machines.
+Let’s learn a little bit about this testing framework before we get to the actual tasks for this lab.
 Consider the following sample tests:

 ```c
 Test(foo, add)